ovace/art/essays/how-to-become-a-good-programmer.md

 Pay huge attention to **security**.
 Hard to get right, and a single error can cost millions.

+## TODO list

+Maintain a file with a TODO list.

+Whenever you have a new idea, or want to learn something, do the following:

+- can it be done in 5 minutes?
+Do it now.
+- otherwise, add it to the TODO

+Put most important things first on the file.
+When you do them, delete the entry.

 ## Standards

 When you start learning something, immediately start trying to understand its standards.